brian-brow/dotfiles/README.md

 Personal Arch Linux dotfiles for a Hyprland-based desktop environment.
 Managed with two scripts that sync configs between the live system and this repo.

-## Philosophy

-The setup is built around **matugen** — a material design color generator that derives a full color palette from the current wallpaper.
-Every component (Hyprland borders, Kitty, swaync, wlogout, rofi, the Quickshell bar) pulls from this palette, so the entire shell recolors itself automatically when the wallpaper changes.
-The goal is a cohesive feel where the desktop and its tools feel like one unified thing rather than a collection of independently themed apps.
-The rofi theme I did 100% steal but I can't remember where I found it.
+The setup is built around **matugen**, a material design color generator that derives a full color palette from the current wallpaper.
+Every component pulls from this palette, so the entire shell recolors itself automatically when the wallpaper changes.

 ## Screenshots